A healthy lawn is a big green welcome mat for your commercial property.

 This is especially important in the spring, as newly awakened grass needs to deepen its roots in preparation for summer.

 Taller grass develops a deeper, healthier root system, which means your lawn will need less watering.
+That’s good for your budget.

 Mowing removes the top growth of your grass, and that’s where photosynthesis — your lawn’s food production — takes place.
 Cut too much off, and the rest of your grass will be hungry.
 Food from the roots will be diverted to feed the hungry blades of grass, making for a weaker, more shallow root system.

-No ground is perfectly level, Schneider says.
-Mow too short, and there's more of a chance of scalping the grass — cutting your grass so low that you expose the stems of your grass blades, weakening the lawn.
+Professional lawn mowing crews are careful not to scalp the grass — cutting your grass so low that you expose the stems of your grass blades, weakening the lawn.

-Level Green crews do mow at a shorter height for the last mowing of the season in autumn.
+Level Green commercial lawn mowing crews do mow at a shorter height for the last mowing of the season in autumn.
 It helps to chop up any remaining leaves, which provide nourishment and protection for the turf over the winter.
 This also keeps properties looking nice and tidy for the winter months.

 Too short is bad.
 Too tall isn’t great, either.
 Think Goldilocks — you want your grass height just right.